AfricasTalkingLtd/africastalking-python/README.md

 res = airtime.send(phone_number='+254718769882', amount='KES 908')
 ```

-- `send(recipients: [dict])`: Send airtime to a bunch of phone numbers.
+- `send(recipients: [dict])`: Send airtime to a list of phone numbers.
 The keys in the `recipients` dictionary are phone numbers while the values are airtime amounts.
 The amounts need to have currency info e.g. `UXG 4265`.

 ```python
 import africastalking